2009–10 Mid-American Conference season: Cross country

 The season began on August 31, when Ball State competed in the Ball State Invitational.
-The Mid-American Conference Championship will be held in Athens, Ohio on October 31, with the NCAA Great Lakes Regional Championship held on November 14 at Indiana University and the National Championships held on November 23 at Indiana State University.
+The Mid-American Conference Championship was held in Athens, Ohio on October 31, with the NCAA Great Lakes Regional Championship held on November 14 at Indiana University and the National Championships held on November 23 at Indiana State University.

 Championships

 The following are the results of the 2009 Men's Cross Country Championships: